-The results for the Group are set out in detail on page 22.
 The Group reports a loss of £358,807 for the year (2013: £451,160) after administration costs of £423,459 (2013: £437,857) and after crediting interest of £4,412 (2013: £5,668).
 The loss includes expensed pre-licence and reconnaissance exploration costs of £9,214 (2013: £32,131), and impairment of deferred exploration costs of £3,254 (2013: £7,140).
 Administration costs include £71,448 (2013: £88,506) as non-cash costs for the value of certain options and warrants held by employees and others as required by IFRS 2.

 The financial statements show that, at 30 September 2014, the Group had net current assets of £887,072 (2013: £1,298,847).
 This represents the cash position after allowing for receivables and trade and other payables.
-These amounts are shown in the Consolidated and Company Statement of Financial Position on page 23 and are also components of the Net Assets of the Group.
+These amounts are shown in the Consolidated and Company Statement of Financial Position and are also components of the Net Assets of the Group.
 Net assets also include various "intangible" assets of the Company.
 As the name suggests, these intangible assets are not cash assets but include some of this year's and previous years' accrued expenditure on minerals projects where that expenditure meets the criteria in Note 1(d) accounting policies.
-The individual intangible assets total \pounds 3,051,724 (2013: \pounds 2,420,947) and breakdown by project is shown in Note 2 to the Financial Statements on page 31.
+The individual intangible assets total £3,051,724 (2013: £2,420,947) and breakdown by project is shown in Note 2 to the Financial Statements.

-Expenditure which does not meet the criteria in Note 1(d), such as pre-licence and reconnaissance costs, are expensed and add to the Company's loss.
+Expenditure which does not meet the criteria in Note 1(d), such as pre-licence and reconnaissance costs are expensed and add to the Company's loss.
 The loss reported in any year can also include expenditure that was carried forward in previous reporting periods as an intangible asset but which the Board determines is "impaired" in the reporting period.

 The extent to which expenditure is carried forward as intangible assets is a measure of the extent to which the value of Company's expenditure is preserved.
-In the current reporting period an amount of £3,254 was impaired for the Rosendal Tantalum project.
+In the current reporting period an amount of $\pounds$ 3,254 was impaired for the Rosendal Tantalum project.